Build Your Own OS

 Margo Seltzer, and

-Linux.
 But it remains compact enough to give you a chance to implement large OS

 subsystems—like virtual memory—yourself.

-This paper provides a good overview of OS/161.
+This paper provides a good

 The assignments also provide a variety of different programming challenges.
 ASST1 is just a warmup.
 ASST2 challenges you to connect two existing interfaces.
 ASST3 provides the opportunity to implement a large piece of functionality and design several internal interfaces.
 These challenges are similar to those that you will face in industry or when building large software systems.
 And all the assignments require understanding a large and complex code base.